-If we measure a single penny's mass several times and obtain a standard deviation of $\pm 0.050$ g, then we have evidence that the measurement process is out of control.
+If we measure a penny's mass several times and obtain a standard deviation of ± 0.050 g, then we have evidence that our measurement process is out of control.
 Knowing this, we can identify and correct the problem.

-We also can use a propagation of uncertainty to help us decide how to improve an analytical method's uncertainty.
-In Example 4.7, for instance, we calculated an analyte's concentration as 126 ppm $\pm$ 2 ppm, which is a percent uncertainty of 1.6%.
+We also can use propagation of uncertainty to help us decide how to improve an analytical method's uncertainty.
+In Example 4.7, for instance, we calculated an analyte's concentration as 126 ppm \pm 2 ppm, which is a percent uncertainty of 1.6%.
 Suppose we want to decrease the percent uncertainty to no more than 0.8%.
 How might we accomplish this?
 Looking back at the calculation, we see that the concentration's relative uncertainty is determined by the relative uncertainty in the measured signal (corrected for the reagent blank)

-$$\frac{0.028}{23.41} = 0.0012 \text{ or } 0.12\%$$
+$\frac{0.028}{23.41} = 0.0012 \text{ or } 0.12\%$

-and the relative uncertainty in the method's sensitivity, $k_A$ ,
+and the relative uncertainty in the method's sensitivity, k_A ,

-$$\frac{0.003 \text{ ppm}^{-1}}{0.186 \text{ ppm}^{-1}} = 0.016 \text{ or } 1.6\%$$
+$\frac{0.003 \text{ ppm}^{-1}}{0.186 \text{ ppm}^{-1}} = 0.016 \text{ or } 1.6\%$

-Of these two terms, the uncertainty in the method's sensitivity dominates the overall uncertainty.
+Of these terms, the uncertainty in the method's sensitivity dominates the overall uncertainty.
 Improving the signal's uncertainty will not improve the overall uncertainty of the analysis.
-To achieve an overall uncertainty of 0.8% we must improve the uncertainty in $k_A$ to $\pm 0.0015$ ppm-1.
+To achieve an overall uncertainty of 0.8% we must improve the uncertainty in k_A to ± 0.0015 ppm-1.

-Practice Exercise 4.4 Verify that an uncertainty of $\pm 0.0015$ ppm-1 for $k_A$ is the correct result.
+Verify that an uncertainty of ± 0.0015 ppm-1 for k_A is the correct result.
 Click here to review your answer to this exercise.

 Finally, we can use a propagation of uncertainty to determine which of several procedures provides the smallest uncertainty.
-When we dilute a stock solution usually there are several combinations of volumetric glassware that will give the same final concentration.
-For instance, we can dilute a stock solution by a factor of 10 using a 10-mL pipet and a 100-mL volumetric flask, or using a 25-mL pipet and a 250-mL volumetric flask.
+When diluting a stock solution there are usually several different combinations of volumetric glassware that will give the same final concentration.
+For instance, we can dilute a stock solution by a factor of 10 using a 10-mL pipet and a 100-mL volumetric flask, or by using a 25-mL pipet and a 250-mL volumetric flask.
 We also can accomplish the same dilution in two steps using a 50-mL pipet and 100-mL volumetric flask for the first dilution, and a 10-mL pipet and a 50-mL volumetric flask for the second dilution.
-The overall uncertainty in the final concentration-and, therefore, the best option for the dilution-depends on the uncertainty of the volumetric pipets and volumetric flasks.
-As shown in the following example, we can use the tolerance values for volumetric glassware to determine the optimum dilution strategy.
+The overall uncertainty in the final concentration-and, therefore, the best option for the dilution-depends on the uncertainty of the transfer pipets and volumetric flasks.
+As shown below, we can use the tolerance values for volumetric glassware to determine the optimum dilution strategy.5